-Mice are also afraid of loud noises, so snoring or sleep apnea will likely frighten a mouse and may spook it into biting.
+Mice are also afraid of loud noises, so snoring will likely frighten a mouse and may spook it into biting.
 However, sonic and ultrasonic sound waves are more concerning.

 How to Keep Mice Out of Your Bedroom

 Mice should never be allowed to grow comfortable in a home, especially not in a bedroom.
-If you believe your home is at risk of infestation, take these steps to keep mice out of your bedroom:
+If you believe your home has an infestation, take these steps to keep mice out of your bedroom:

-- Empty your wastebins and vacuum the floor, ensuring no trace of food or crumbs remain.
+- Empty wastebins and vacuum the floor, ensuring no trace of food or crumbs.

-- Seal up any holes around windows or cracks in the wall, no matter how small and innocuous.
+- Seal holes around windows or cracks in the wall, no matter how small and innocuous.

 - Lay traps if you can safely negotiate the bedroom in the dark without triggering them.

-- Keep the bedroom tidy and minimalist, failing to create any welcoming hiding or nesting places.
+- Keep the bedroom tidy and minimalist, failing to create welcoming hiding or nesting places.